MathosProject/Mathos-Parser/README.md

 Mathos Parser
 =============
-**Mathos Parser** is a mathematical expression parser targeting the .NET Framework and .NET Standard that parses all kinds of mathematical expressions with the ability to use custom functions, operators, and variables.
+**Mathos Parser** is a mathematical expression parser for the .NET Framework and .NET Standard.
+It can parse all kinds of mathematical expressions with the ability to use custom functions, operators, and variables.

 * The CIL version (compiles expressions into IL code): https://github.com/MathosProject/Mathos-Parser-CIL